 screencast.)
 Use M-x package-list-packages to pull

 up the package list.
-Move down to clojure-mode and
+Move down to clojure-mode

 press i to mark it for installation, then